FilippoMB/Time-series-classification-and-clustering-with-Reservoir-Computing/README.md

 rX = clst.input_repr # representations of the input data
 ````

-The representations `rX` can be used to perfrom clustering using traditional clustering algorithms for vectorial data, such as those [here](https://scikit-learn.org/stable/modules/clustering.html).
+The representations `rX` can be used to perfrom clustering using traditional clustering algorithms for vectorial data, such as those from [sk-learn](https://scikit-learn.org/stable/modules/clustering.html).

 ## Forecasting
 The sequences $\mathbf{H}$ and $\mathbf{\bar H}$ obtained at steps 1 and 2 can be directly used to forecast the future values of the time series.